dl-solarity/hardhat-zkit/README.md

 ---

-- **`async getCircuit(<circuitName|fullCircuitName>) -> zkit`**
+- **`async getCircuit(<circuitName|fullCircuitName>, <provingSystem?>) -> zkit`**

-The method accepts the name of the `main` component of the circuit and returns the instantiated zkit object pointing to that circuit.
+The method accepts the name of the `main` component of the circuit, optional proving system and returns the instantiated zkit object pointing to that circuit.

 The method works regardless of how the circuit was compiled, however, if `zkit compile` task was used, the zkit methods that utilize proof generation or proof verification would throw an error by design.

 In case there are conflicts between circuit file names and `main` component names, you should use the `fullCircuitName`, which has the following form: `circuitSourceName:circuitName`.

+`provingSystem` parameter should be specified only if several proving systems have been specified in the config.

 Where:

 - `circuitSourceName` - Path to the circuit file from the project root.
 - `circuitName` - Circuit `main` component name.
+- `provingSystem` - Optional parameter that can be `groth16` or `plonk`

 > [!IMPORTANT]
 > Please note that the method actually returns the [`zktype`](https://github.com/dl-solarity/zktype) typed zkit wrapper objects which enable full TypeScript typization of signals and proofs.
 Also, check out the [`zkit`](https://github.com/dl-solarity/zkit) documentation to understand zkit object capabilities and how to interact with circuits.

 ## Known limitations

-- Temporarily, the only available proving system is `groth16`.
-Support for `plonk` is just behind the corner.
 - Sometimes `hardhat` scripts that generate ZK proofs may run indefinitely.
 This will be fixed in the next major release.
 - Currently there is minimal support for `var` Circom variables.
 Some circuits may not work if you are using complex `var`-dependent expressions.
 - Due to current `wasm` memory limitations (address space is 32-bit), the plugin may fail to compile especially large circuits on some platforms.